gitlabhq/gitlabhq/CONTRIBUTING.md

 When having your code reviewed and when reviewing merge requests please take the [code review guidelines](doc/development/code_review.md) into account.

-### Getting your merge request reviewed, approved, and merged

-There are a few rules to get your merge request accepted:

-1. Your merge request should only be **merged by a [maintainer][team]**.
-  1. If your merge request includes only backend changes [^1], it must be **approved by a [backend maintainer][team]**.
-  1. If your merge request includes only frontend changes [^1], it must be **approved by a [frontend maintainer][team]**.
-  1. If your merge request includes frontend and backend changes [^1], it must be **approved by a [frontend and a backend maintainer][team]**.
-1. To lower the amount of merge requests maintainers need to review, you can ask or assign any [reviewers][team] for a first review.
-  1. If you need some guidance (e.g. it's your first merge request), feel free to ask one of the [Merge request coaches][team].
-  1. The reviewer will assign the merge request to a maintainer once the reviewer is satisfied with the state of the merge request.

 ### Contribution acceptance criteria

 1. The change is as small as possible